vchan2/vchan2.github.io/2020Calculus.md

 ### Exams

-Chapter 4 test tentatively scheduled for Thursday, Dec.
-3 - Monday, Dec.
-7.
+Chapter 4 test scheduled for Saturday, Dec.
+5 - Friday, Dec.
+11.
 You should be proficient in covered material contained in Chapter 4 (sections 1, 2, 3, 4).
 More precisely:
   * Be able to determine intervals of increase and decrease of a function.
   * Be able to find and classify local extrema (using the First Derivative Test).